jtourille/yaset/docs/getting_started.rst

 -----------

 YASET install the non-GPU version of TensorFlow by default.
-If you want to use the GPUs with YASET, upgrade the TensorFlow package.
+If you want to use GPUs with YASET, upgrade the TensorFlow package.

 .. code-block:: shell